Which Vaccines Does Your Family Need?

 Over 90% effective.
 2 doses, 2–6 months apart. ~$150–200/dose.
 May be covered by private insurance.
 Take our Shingles Risk Check.

-Single dose.
-Protects against pneumonia, meningitis, and bloodstream infections.
+Covered for anyone 18+ with certain conditions (smoking, diabetes, cancer, chronic lung disease, etc.) and anyone 65+.
+Single dose — protects against pneumonia, meningitis, and bloodstream infections.
 Check eligibility with our pharmacist.

 Fluzone High-Dose is specifically designed for seniors with weakened immune response.
 Free for 65+.